Archives & Special Collections Events & Exhibits

 Special Collections | Wilson 6

-Archives & Special Collections Speaker Series
+Archives & Special Collections Distinguished Speaker Series

 Archives & Special Collections regularly hosts speakers who are authorities in their respective fields and who have used our resources significantly in their research.
 Programs are free and we welcome attendance from members of the campus and broader community.
 Past speakers and video recordings of their talks are available on Western's Institutional Repository, CEDAR.